-Campus Location: 1899 East 22nd Street, Berkman Hall, Room 221 Contact: Phone: 216.687.5040, class.advising@csuohio.edu.
+Campus Location: 1899 East 22nd Street, Berkman Hall, Room 221 You can reach the College of Arts & Sciences (CAS) Advising by phone (216-687-9321), email artsandsciences@csuohio.edu, or stop into Berkman Hall (BH) 221.

-THEATRE DEPARTMENT ADVISORS FOR 2022-2023:
+THEATRE AND DANCE DEPARTMENT ADVISORS:

-Advising for specific Theatre & Dance classes for the major or minor is done by designated Department faculty members Toby Vera Bercovici, Dr. Lisa Bernd, Russ Borski, Holly Holsinger, and DeAndra Stone.
-Your assigned Department Advisor can be found by logging on to CampusNet and clicking the "Starfish" link.
-These Department Advisors are separate from your A&S/University Advisor, and should also be consulted at least once per semester regarding course scheduling and program progress for your specific Theatre program progress.
+Advising for specific Theatre & Dance classes for the major or minor is done by designated Department faculty members Toby Vera Bercovici, Dr. Lisa Bernd, Russ Borski, Holly Holsinger, David Stoughton and Michele Ainza.
+Check with the Department Administrator for the name of your advisor.
+These Department Advisors are separate from your CAS / University Advisor, and should also be consulted at least once per semester regarding course scheduling and program progress for your specific Theatre program progress.